kkyusufk/sample-auth-app/README.md

 # Sample Auth Application

-Hi, This is a sample authentication application which has a login page and a dashboard page.
+This is a sample authentication application which has a login page and a dashboard page.

 # Setup